 CEO Roundtable Seminars

-CEO Roundtable strives to sponsor two seminars per year.
-These seminars are generally free and are geared toward CEO Roundtable members.
-However, we try to save a limited number of seats for non-members who wish to attend.
+CEO Roundtable sponsors 4 to 5 seminars and workshops per year.
+These sessions are generally free or at nominal charge and are geared toward CEO Roundtable members.
+However, we save a limited number of seats for non-members who wish to attend.

-Here are some seminars we hosted in 2016 and 2017 to give you an idea of the high quality, highly relevant topics we offer for today’s business leaders.
+Here are some seminars we hosted recently to give you an idea of the high quality, highly relevant topics we offer for today’s business leaders.

 - Developing and Managing a Board by Dr. Elaine Eisenman